-This Universal Membership Agreement (the "Agreement") is entered into by and between TALX Corporation (a provider of Equifax Verification Services), a Missouri Corporation, located at 11432 Lackland Road, St. Louis, Missouri ("EVS"), and Orange County located at 525 E South Street, Orlando, FL, 32801 ("Agency"), and is effective as of this 09/01/2018 (the "Effective Date").
+This Universal Membership Agreement (the "Agreement"), effective as of the Effective Date, is entered into by and between Equifax Workforce Solutions LLC, a Missouri limited liability company and provider of Equifax Verification Services located at 11432 Lackland Road, St. Louis, Missouri 63146 ("EVS"), and Agency.